No lock-in contract award winning nbn plans

 *$10 discount off $65 nbn25 plan with electricity and gas at the same address. $10 discount only available in VIC & NSW.
 Certain areas only.
-25Mbps typical evening speed (7pm-11pm) sampled 1-14 March 2021.
+25Mbps Typical evening speed (7pm-11pm) sampled 1-14 June 2021.
 Speed may vary due to various factors and confirmed once connected.
 Fixed Wireless speeds are slower than fixed connections.
 See About nbn™ Speeds for more info.

 We'll find out what's ready to go at your home and then you choose your plan options